 Why are several breeds listed on my Canine Breed Composition DNA Analysis Certificate, and what do the levels mean?
 In processing, breeds are detected as ranges rather than absolute values.
 These are then listed on your certificate as Levels, which are defined as follows: Level 1: Over 75% of the DNA found in your dog is from the breed listed.
 Level 2: Each breed listed represents between 37-74% of your dog’s DNA Level 3: Each breed listed represents between 20-36% of your dog’s DNA Level 4: Each breed listed represents between 10-19% of your dog’s DNA Level 5: Each breed listed represents less than 9% of your dog’s DNA.

 What if there are breeds in my dog that are not in your database?
 We believe that our database of validated breeds covers the most common breeds you will find in the mixed breed dog population.
 If your dog contains DNA from a breed that is not in our database the DNA represented in that part of your dog’s genetics will be assigned to the foundation breed or breeds of your dog or the most closely related breed or breeds.
+In some cases when the breed is not found the test will report the breed or breeds as unidentified.
 If you believe your dog to be a breed not in our current database please contact us and we can let you know the status of the breed and discuss your options for testing.

 Will you be adding more dogs to your database?
 As new breeds become more popular in the mixed breed population our lab endeavors to include them in our database as quickly as possible.
 We are actively working on adding more breeds to the database.
 Please check the table below for the most up-to-date listings.